Meet the TIAA Difference Maker 100 being honored for their work in their communities

-Many employers match a portion of their workers' contributions into a retirement plan to encourage employees to prepare for retirement.
+Many employers match a portion of their employee's contributions into a retirement plan to encourage savings for retirement.
 For example, your employer may contribute a dollar for each dollar you save, up to 6% of your total salary.
-When you're deciding how much to contribute, missing the match by just a percentage point or two can make a big difference in your total savings.
+If you're deciding how much to contribute, missing the match by just a percentage point or two can make a big difference in your total savings.

 A few dollars makes a difference